bmosoluciones/now-lms/docs/index.md

 ![Logo](images/logo.svg)

+Online education can be used as a primary source of knowledge or as a reinforcement method.

 This is alpha software!

 ## First Steps

-NOW-LMS is available as a package in [Pypi](https://pypi.org/project/now-lms/), to run it you just have a recent Python interpreter and run the following commands:
+NOW-LMS is available as a Python Package in [Pypi](https://pypi.org/project/now-lms/), to run it you just have a recent Python interpreter and run the following commands:

 ```
-# Python => 3.8
+# Python >= 3.8

 # Linux or Mac:
 python3 -m venv venv